ibpsa/project1-wp-2-1-cim-gis/content/Home.md

 # IBPSA Project 1
 ## City District Information Modeling

-This work package addresses urban scale energy performance simulation of domestic and non-domestic buildings.
+<center>This work package addresses urban scale energy performance simulation of
+domestic and non-domestic buildings.
 Highlighting the exchange requirements and country-specific data mapping approaches, the work package also deals with archetypal definitions of buildings with respect to the generalization of